musingmaddy/musingmaddy.github.io/content/posts/Abandoned Spaceship/index.md

 categories:
   - Artwork
 ---
 >From the abyssal depths of the cosmos, a scene of profound desolation and cosmic horror unfolds.
 The derelict spaceship "Vanguard," a monument to a forgotten age, hangs in the void like a spectral sentinel.
-Its once-proud hull is now a canvas of decay, marked by rusted scars and gaping wounds that narrate a saga of abandonment and despair.
-The ship's name, "Vanguard," and the number "21" are etched in long-faded paint, remnants of a time when the vessel was a beacon of hope, now a ghostly whisper in the cosmic wind.
+Its once-proud hull is now a canvas of decay, marked by rusted scars and gaping wounds that narrate a dreadful saga of abandonment and despair.
+The ship's name, "Vanguard," and the number "21" are etched in long-fa ded paint, remnants of a time when the vessel was a beacon of hope, now a ghostly whisper in the cosmic wind.

 <!--more-->